Home » Guides » Conservation Easements

 Recording

-After finalizing the easement document, the owner and land trust sign and record it at the county recorder of deeds office.
+At closing, the land trust and landowner will sign the finalized easement document.
 With this action, the owner grants to the land trust the conservation easement, which gives the land trust the power and right to uphold the conservation objectives.
+The document will be immediately recorded with the county recorder of deeds, ensuring that all future owners and others with interests in the property will have notice of the easement and its effect.

 Stewardship